 You can also use K3, B3, and E3 focusing screens.
 These were made for the Nikon FM3A, but are compatible.
 These can still be found new and are easier to find in general.

 All of the focusing screens can usually be found on eBay.
-Expect to pay anywhere from $25-$45.
-You can also find some of them on Amazon and other photography retailers.
+You can also find some of them available through Amazon and other photography retailers.

 There is a special tool designed to help change focusing screens.
 It looks like a small pair of tweezers.

 If you don't have one, make sure to buy a screen that includes it.
 This shouldn't be a problem as there is a place for the tool in the storage case.

 The FM2 has 60/40 center-weighted metering.
 Silicon photodiodes were used for the light meter sensors.

 When the film advance lever is in the locked position, the light meter will not turn on.
 A half-press on the shutter release button will turn on the light meter.